 I raised Blue Laced Red Wyandottes for about 10 years and they are still one of my favorite chickens.

-They only draw back is that they are somewhat slow to mature, slow to feather out and late layers.
+Their only drawback is that they are somewhat slow to mature, slow to feather out and late layers.
 Averaging 8+ months for their first egg to come.

 - Silver Laced

 The Blue Laced Red Feathers

 The blue laced red feathers of the BLRW are something of a rarity among chicken breeds and colors.

 There is a lot of evidence that the BL color was developed in the United States then made popular in Germany with a recent recurrence among backyard keepers in the States.